microsoft/BCTech/samples/Word/README.md

 One use case for this layout control is discounts, where you want to remove the discount column from the invoice if no discount has been applied.

+**Note!** You can combine *Hide Empty Table Column* with *Hide Field if Zero* to hide columns with zero values.
+Just add the *Hide Field if Zero* to the field in the repeater and use *Hide Empty Table Column* on the corresponding field in the table header.

 ### Exercise: Make a version of the purchase invoice report where discount column is removed

 The RDLC layout for report 406, *Purchase - Invoice* has a table with a *Discount %* column.
 The demo data for Cronus should have plenty of purchase invoices without any discount.